TMElyralab/MuseV/README.md

 # Quickstart
 Prepare python environment and install extra package like `diffusers`, `controlnet_aux`, `mmcm`.

+## Prepare environment
 You are recommended to use `docker` primarily to prepare python environment.

-## Prepare environment
+### prepare python env
+** Attention **: we only test with docker, there are maybe trouble with conda, or requirement.
+We will try to fix it.
+Use `docker` Please.

-### Method 1: docker
+#### Method 1: docker
 1. pull docker image
 ```bash
 docker pull anchorxia/musev:latest